 One baby step in making my 15 lb. bag of basmati rice a little lighter–“Project Clean Out” is still in progress!

-In addition to the recipe, I chopped up some medjool dates, stirred in some coconut oil, and also toasted some hemp seeds with sea salt.
+I chopped up some medjool dates, stirred in some coconut oil, and also toasted some hemp seeds with sea salt.
 I love the nutty and roasted flavor that hemp seeds get when you toast them.
 It kind of reminds me of popcorn actually.
 Anyway, I had an inkling that it would be a tasty addition to this sweet recipe, and indeed it was.

 On the way back from my last trip to Florida I tried these new-to-me chips called “Popcorners“.
 They were one of the options for snacks on my JetBlue flight, and I was curious about them.
 I ended up liking them so much that I asked if I could have another bag!
 Sadly, I had never seen these chips in stores, but I wanted to try more.
 The people over at Popcorners kindly sent me this funny box filled with all of their flavors!
 The texture of popped food is so satisfying to me.